Frequently Asked Questions (FAQ)

 I am a new student and was offered a Federal Direct Loan on my award letter.
 Do I have to do anything to get this loan?

 Yes.
 If you are borrowing for the very first time at McDaniel, you must complete the Federal Direct Loan Master Promissory Note (MPN).
-You will also be required to attend an Entrance Interview at the beginning of the first semester you borrow.
+You will also be required to complete an Entrance Interview at the beginning of the first semester you borrow.

 Students must be enrolled full-time (12 credits) each semester to remain eligible for McDaniel academic scholarships and grants, as well as state funds.
 Students enrolled at least half-time (6 credits) may receive federal loans and grants.

 Yes.
 For both student and parent loans, you can estimate monthly payment amount and total interest by going to http://www.finaid.org and then on Calculators.